racket/rhombus/enforestation/0000-enforestation.md

 Rhombus expander does not check that the second result is a tail of the original remaining terms, so a transformer could replace or rearrange them, but that's probably not a good idea.
-The invocation of a transformer for an implicit operator does not include a token for the implicit operator, unlike other transformer invocations.
+The invocation of a transformer for an implicit operator includes a synthesized term for the implicit operator.

 The enforestation process recognizes a superset of S-expressions compared to those used to represent shrubberies.
 Specifically, it